 3. Keep the grill outside.

 Don’t bring your barbecue into an enclosed, unventilated space, like your garage or home.
 This is a major fire hazard, but it’s also a carbon monoxide and smoke hazard, too.
 Carbon monoxide is not to be trifled with.
-It’s an odorless, colorless gas that can cause extremely serious health problems.
+It’s an odorless, colorless gas that can cause extremely serious health problems, so make sure to prevent carbon monoxide poisoning.

 4. Respect the grill’s power of flammability.